yogeshjain999/representable/README.md

 This renames the property but still inherits all the inlined configuration.

-Basically, `:inherit` copies the configuration from the parent property, then merges it your options from the inheriting representer.
+Basically, `:inherit` copies the configuration from the parent property, then merges in your options from the inheriting representer.
 It exposes the same behaviour as `super` in Ruby - when using `:inherit` the property must exist in the parent representer.

 ## Polymorphic Extend